carvel-dev/imgpkg/docs/basic-workflow.md

 `imgpkg pull -o /tmp/simple-app-bundle -b localhost:5000/simple-app-bundle`

 Flags used in the command:
-  * `-o` indicates the folder where the bundle will be unpacked
+  * `-o` indicates the local folder where the OCI image will be unpacked
-  * `-b` indicates that the user want to pull a bundle from the registry
+  * `-b` indicates to pull a bundle from an image registry

 The output shows the image pull was successful:
 ```shell